Master of Educational Technology and Applied Learning Sciences: FAQ

 Is it possible to increase the amount of the merit scholarship that I was offered?

 No. The merit scholarship is set on a formula (which varies from year to year) and is applied to all accepted applicants.
-Therefore, once the formula set and applied we are unable to change the merit scholarship amount for individuals.
+Therefore, once the formula is set and applied, we are unable to change the merit scholarship amount for individuals.

 Where can I find information on graduate student scholarships and financial aid?